-Policy 1.10.3: By December 31, 2011, the City shall amend its zoning regulations to encourage appropriate bicycle parking for new multi-family, commercial, and/or heavy commercial uses.
+Policy 1.10.3: The City shall amend its zoning regulations to encourage appropriate bicycle parking for new multifamily and commercial uses.

 Policy 1.10.4: New development and infill development may provide a mix of shops, offices, apartments and homes on site and provide mixed-use within neighborhoods, within blocks and within buildings in the Community Redevelopment Area and in planned unit developments throughout the City to promote a variety of housing types and compact development to reduce greenhouse gas emissions.